 - Constantine– this is an amazing city built on cliffs that is connected by bridges.
 This city has been constructed by all the various cultures that occupied the area.
 Constantine is famous for its food; specifically its sweets.

 - Oran– Considered the second Paris by locals, Oran is famous for its beautiful architecture.
 Oran is a party city with plenty of clubs, hookah bars and nightlife opportunities.

 - Tlemcen– This is the most Moorish city of Algeria in terms of experiencing Muslim culture.
 You can ride cable cars to visit ancient minarets.

 - Ghardaia– A UNESCO listed city with plenty of opportunities to wear traditional clothes are here.
 You can taste traditional Algerian cuisine and visit mosques.
 This is where the Sahara starts.

 - Djemila– Have an adventures in Algeria’s ancient Roman ruins dating back to the first century!

+And that is our Algeria guide!
 Interested in Independent Algeria tours?
 Click here.